-- 10.1.1 have a master's degree or equivalent from an accredited institution in a field appropriate for the initial appointment. - 10.1.2 actively pursue an accredited terminal degree in an appropriate field. - 10.1.3 provide evidence of scholarly or creative activity appropriate to one's discipline and one's rank. - 10.1.4 will receive a rank adjustment upon completion of the terminal degree provided that the previous evaluation was satisfactory. - 10.2 Assistant Professors: - 10.2.1 have a terminal degree or its equivalent in a field appropriate to one's appointment unless there are exceptional programmatic needs.
-Within Business, a J.D. is considered the equivalent of a terminal degree for faculty hired to teach hospitality and/or business law.
+- 10.1.1 have a master's degree or equivalent from an accredited institution in a field appropriate for the initial appointment. - 10.1.2 actively pursue an accredited terminal degree in an appropriate field. - 10.1.3 provide evidence of scholarly or creative activity appropriate to one's discipline and one's rank. - 10.1.4 Instructors will receive a rank adjustment upon completion of the terminal degree provided that the previous evaluation was satisfactory.

+10.2 Assistant Professors:

-- 10.2.2 demonstrate a record of continuous improvement in teaching toward excellence in core teaching responsibilities, i.e. program and General Studies teaching.
-Such excellence is demonstrated through attention to achieving student learning outcomes in the courses one teaches, the effective utilization of current scholarship and pedagogical approaches from their disciplines, through the integration of activities outside the classroom into student learning where appropriate, and through evidence of effective preceptorial teaching. - 10.2.3 demonstrate a growing record of scope and/or significance of scholarly and creative activity beyond that presented to secure rank. - 10.2.4 demonstrate the capacity to contribute effectively in the use of professional skills in service to the College and/or to non-college environments. - 10.3 Associate Professors: - 10.3.1 provide evidence of successful performance in terms of the expectations in the Assistant Professor rank. - 10.3.2 have achieved consistent excellence in teaching in all assigned teaching responsibilities.
+- 10.2.1 have a terminal degree or its equivalent in a field appropriate to one's appointment unless there are exceptional programmatic needs.
+Within Business, a J.D. is considered the equivalent of a terminal degree for faculty hired to teach public (business) law.
+The MBA/CPA combination is considered the equivalent of a terminal degree for faculty hired to teach accounting. - 10.2.2 demonstrate a record of continuous improvement in teaching toward excellence in core teaching responsibilities, i.e., program and General Studies teaching.
+Such excellence is demonstrated through attention to achieving student learning outcomes in the courses one teaches, the effective utilization of current scholarship and pedagogical approaches from their disciplines, through the integration of activities outside the classroom into student learning where appropriate, and through evidence of effective preceptorial teaching. - 10.2.3 demonstrate a growing record of scope and/or significance of scholarly and creative activity beyond that presented to secure rank. - 10.2.4 demonstrate the capacity to contribute effectively in the use of professional skills in service to the College and/or to non-college environments.

+10.3 Associate Professors:

+- 10.3.1 provide evidence of successful performance in terms of the expectations in the Assistant Professor rank. - 10.3.2 have achieved consistent excellence in teaching in all assigned teaching responsibilities.
 Associate Professors should be capable of pedagogical leadership, such as the ability to demonstrate new pedagogical innovations to others within or outside their program. - 10.3.3 have achieved a record of scholarly /creative activity that is recognized by others within their discipline or chosen area of specialization.
-Normally, this record will include the external validation and recognition of one or more major works, and a scholarly record that indicates a strong likelihood of meeting the standards to be academically qualified as defined by AACSB by the end of the candidate's fifth year at Stockton.
-(The requirements for academic qualification in the Business Program are defined in section 9.4) - 10.3.4 have played progressively important roles in support of program, school, College or professional activities and have demonstrated a capacity for leadership including the achievement of demonstrable outcomes.
+Normally, this record will include the external validation and recognition of one or more major works, and a scholarly record that indicates a strong likelihood of meeting the standards as defined herein by section 9.4 by the end of the candidate's sixth year at Stockton. - 10.3.4 have played progressively important roles in support of program, school, College or professional activities and have demonstrated a capacity for leadership including the achievement of demonstrable outcomes.